danirus/buildbot-sample-conf/README.md

  2. There will be 3 Python virtualenv to support Django v1.4/v1.5 under Python v2.7, and Django v1.5 under Python v3.2.
  3. Buildbot will have 3 slaves one per virtualenv.
  4. Virtualenvs will get active at OS startup time, before launching slaves.
- 5. Apache will be the web server listening on port 80, and will handle requests to both public and private Buildbot web interfaces.
+ 5. Project's repository in the in-house server will get a new `post-receive` hook script that will notify Buildbot on changes.
- 6. Buildbot will accept POST requests from GitHub through Apache.
+ 6. Buildbot will accept HTTP POST requests from GitHub.
- 7. App's GitHub repository will get a new WebHook URL pointing to the web server.
+ 7. App's GitHub repository will get a new WebHook URL pointing to Buildbot's web interface.
- 8. Project's repository in the in-house server will get a new `post-receive` hook script that will notify Buildbot on changes.
+ 8. Apache or Nginx will handle requests to both public and private Buildbot web interfaces.

 ## 3. Setup